noeEdwin/Heredity/README.md

-# Heredity
+#🧬 Heredity – Inference with Probabilistic Models

+This project uses a probabilistic model to infer the likelihood that each person in a family has a particular genetic trait (e.g., hearing impairment caused by mutations in the GJB2 gene), based on data about their parents and observed traits.

+Using a Bayesian Network, the program:

+    Computes the joint probability of various gene/trait combinations in the family.

+    Aggregates these probabilities into final probability distributions for each individual.

+    Normalizes these distributions to provide meaningful, interpretable results.

+The model takes into account:

+    Inheritance rules of dominant/recessive genes.

+    Gene mutation probabilities.

+    The observed presence or absence of a trait.

+How It Works

+The algorithm performs exhaustive enumeration over all possible gene/trait configurations.
+For each configuration, it:

+    Calculates the joint probability of that scenario.

+    Updates a running total of probabilities for each person.

+    Normalizes the results so each distribution sums to 1.

-This project simulates the probability of gene and trait inheritance in a family, based on genetic information and known traits.
-It uses Bayesian inference to compute the likelihood that each person has a certain number of copies of a gene and whether they exhibit a particular trait.
+This results in a complete probabilistic inference about each person’s gene copies and whether they exhibit the trait.

 ## How It Works